-I am a research scientist at Oak Ridge National Laboratory (ORNL).
-ORNL Staff profile, contact details.
+I am a distinguished research scientist at Oak Ridge National Laboratory (ORNL).
+ORNL Staff profile and contact details.
 LinkedIn Profile.

 Research is focused on predicting and explaining the properties of materials using computer simulation.
 Over the last two decades, advances in simulation techniques coupled with increasing computer power have led to several methods able predict physical properties of real materials to a useful accuracy.
 Moreover, these methods use little or no experimental data, making them especially valuable for the study of new materials and devices.
 I specialise in the application and development of these so-called "first principles" methods.